shanep-cs2/shanep-cs2/_docs/coding-standards.md

 objectives]({{site.data.semester-info.learning-objectives}}) are satisfied.
 Thus you are required to solve the problem as described in the lab write up.
-For example, if a lab asks you to solve a problem using recursion and you think using iteration is the "better" solution you have defeated the purpose of the lab and you will receive 0 points for your work regardless if you got the right answer or not.
+For example, if a lab asks you to solve a problem using recursion and you think using iteration is the "better" solution you have defeated the purpose of the lab and you will receive 0 points for your work regardless if you got the correct output.